Frequently Asked Questions

 Financial Questions

-Q: What are the non tuition costs to attend?
+Q: What are the costs to attend?

 Q: Does MIDS offer scholarships?